williamrjackson/UnityScriptingUtilities/README.md

 ![Path](PathFollowerExample.gif)

 ## 3D Layout Groups
-Basic object distribution scripts that runs in edit mode, dynamically adapting to changes in the child hierarchy.
+Basic object distribution scripts that run in edit mode, dynamically adapting to changes in the child hierarchy.
 Similar to UI Layout Groups, but for 3D transforms.
+Offers flat grid distribution and curved grid distribution.

 ## CustomLog
 UnityEngine.Debug.Log wrapper allowing you to subscribe to log updates, to change in-game Text for example.
 Inspired by the need to see the Debug.Log entries within a VR experience, without ruining the ability to doubleclick the item in the Unity Console.
 Also provides the ability to colorize in the Console.
 Usage: `Wrj.CustomLog.Log("Test", Color.cyan)`.
 Add `CustomLogTextUpdate` component to an object containing a `TMPro.TextMeshProUGUI`, `UnityEngine.UI.Text` or `TextMesh` to update text each time `CustomLog.Log()` is called.